 Gymnasium on all references.
 This building was built to improve facilities for events previously held in Nichols Hall.
 It hosted K-State basketball games until 1988, when that sport moved to Bramlage Coliseum.
 This facility and the adjoining Ahearn Field House were then refurbished for use in other sports and activities.
 Together with the adjoining Ahearn Field House, this gymnasium hosts K-State sports such as volleyball and indoor track and has a crowd capacity of 11,700.

 Second reference: Hale.
-Hale is the main library in the K-State system, dedicated Oct.
-5, 1997, after a multiyear renovation and expansion project of the original campus library building, Farrell.
+Hale is the main library in the K-State system and was dedicated in 1997 after a multiyear renovation and expansion project of the original campus library building, Farrell Library.
 One of the major goals of the new library was to assimilate the old and the new structures, architecturally and aesthetically.
 With that in mind, the construction encased and expanded the west, south and east sides of the previous library, while leaving the original 1927 building exposed to preserve its historic significance.
 The library was named for Joe and Joyce Hale, donors to the renovation project.

 Second reference: flour mill.
 Part of the Grain Science and Industry Complex at 1980 Kimball Ave., the 22,000-square-foot, five-story flour mill was dedicated in 2006.
 It is named for Hal Ross, a 1949 graduate of the milling science and management program.
 He started Ross Industries, which became the ninth largest flour milling company in the United States.
 The business was sold to Cargill in 1974.

 Second reference: Harbin Hall.
-Harbin Hall is one of two residence halls on the Salina campus.
-It features one-hundred beds in suite-style rooms.
+Harbin Hall is one of two residence halls on the K-State Salina.
+It features 100 beds in suite-style rooms.